Average Salary in Pakistan and Outsourcing Trends

 Similarly, for employees, understanding their disposable income involves considering income tax and other obligatory deductions from their base salary.

-Every Pakistani company with twenty or more employees are required to arrange formal employment contracts with their employees, specifying details such as salary structure, additional benefits, daily working hours, and other relevant terms.
+Every Pakistani company with twenty or more employees is required to arrange formal employment contracts with their employees, specifying details such as salary structure, additional benefits, daily working hours, and other relevant terms.

 Furthermore, according to the law, profitable companies with more than 20 employees must share their profit margins with their employees.
 They are mandated to provide a profit bonus to any employee who has rendered at least 90 days of service in a year.